project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 - To import the realm, use the 'Add realm' button as shown in the following screens.

-{% image src='pages/developer-docs/installation/images/keycloack-add-realm.png' half center alt='Keycloak realm' %}
+{% image src='pages/developer-docs/installation/images/keycloack-add-realm.png' half center alt='Keycloak realm' %}{:target="_blank"}

-{% image src='pages/developer-docs/installation/images/keycloak-choose-json.png' half center alt='choose keycloak json' %}
+{% image src='pages/developer-docs/installation/images/keycloak-choose-json.png' half center alt='choose keycloak json' %}{:target="_blank"}

 - On the import screen, choose the json file and click 'Create'.

-{% image src='pages/developer-docs/installation/images/keycloak-import-realm.png' half center alt='Keycloak import realm' %}
+{% image src='pages/developer-docs/installation/images/keycloak-import-realm.png' half center alt='Keycloak import realm' %}{:target="_blank"}

 Once the realm is imported ensure the realm is set as active realm before proceeding with the rest of the configuration.